-Woodard & Curran proposes to continue conducting a detailed review of available documents related to the construction, development, and operation of the Site, Red Hook Park, and the surrounding areas.
-The purpose of this review is to develop a detailed understanding of the Site operations associated with LANXESS/Chemtura, relative to the following: Site operations predating LANXESS/Chemtura and their predecessors, the operations of the Former Columbia Smelting and Refining Works Site, the construction of Red Hook Park, and the overall history and construction of the surrounding areas.
-This information will help evaluate the results of the OU-3 investigations and determine the potential sources of contamination in OU-3 and whether any can be attributed to past LANXESS/Chemtura operations.
+Woodard & Curran proposes to continue conducting a review of available documents related to the construction, development, and operation of the Site, Red Hook Park, and the surrounding areas.
+The purpose of this review is to develop a detailed understanding of the Site operations associated with LANXESS/Chemtura, relative to the following: Site operations predating LANXESS/Chemtura and their predecessors, the construction of Red Hook Park, and the overall history and construction of the surrounding areas.
+This information will help evaluate the results of the OU-2 investigation and determine the potential sources of contamination in OU-2 and whether any can be attributed to past LANXESS/Chemtura operations.